florisoft/User.Manuals/AZURE/Setup connection to Azure workspace.md

 The Authenticator app shows a popup screen where the number can be entered.

-7. Fill in the number shown on the screen in the Microsoft Authenticator app.<br><br>
+7. Fill in the number shown on the screen in the Microsoft Authenticator app.

-8. Confirm the popup screen in the Authenticator app.<br>
+8. Confirm the popup screen in the Authenticator app.

 A question appears in the browser if you want to stay logged in or want to login only one session.